The Tommyknockers (miniseries): Plot

 Gard, noticing the bizarre circumstances Haven is facing, finds Bobbi standing alongside other townspeople in front of a local town hall, suggesting everyone is possessed by some evil force and is planning to complete their "becoming".
 He is discovered and attempts to flee, but his vehicle is disabled and a green energy barrier that harms the metal plate in his head prevents him from getting out.
 Trooper Dugan is killed by the explosion of a vending machine, while Ev is lured by Bryant and Marie into Bobbi's padlocked garage.
-Gard steals Bobbi's key to get into the locked garage.
-He discovers a large amount of alien technology.
-Peter the dog, Sheriff Merrill, and Ev Hillman have been encased in glowing green crystal and are being used or consumed in some way by the alien equipment.
+Gard steals Bobbi's key to get into the locked garage and discovers a large amount of alien technology.
+He finds Peter the dog, Sheriff Merrill, and Ev Hillman who are all encased in glowing green crystals and are being used to power the alien equipment.
 Ev is still alive, however, and informs Gard that Davey is "with the tommyknockers", which leads Gard to believe the child is inside the buried alien object.

 Gard fakes being a part of the group (including removing his own tooth) and convinces Bobbi that they must descend into the alien object to fully "become".
 Gard and Bobbi uncover a portal that takes them hundreds of feet into what is obviously an alien starship.
 They find several mummified aliens as well as an alien strapped to a gigantic wheel-like device.
 They conclude the alien controlled the ship telepathically, and once linked could not be removed.
 They also find that the ship is using the mental energy of Davey, who is trapped in a crystal, as power, and Gard realizes that it is also draining the life-force from Bobbi and the others.
 This realization forces Bobbi to reveal that she experimented on her dog and is killing the boy.
 The flood of emotion breaks the control over Bobbi's mind, and she and Gard free Davey, with Bobbi taking the boy to the surface.
 Gard pulls the dead pilot from the control panel, and connects himself to the ship.